RanitManik/C-Tutorial-codewithharry/Chapter 09 — Structures/README.md

 1. Create a two-dimensional vector using structures in C.
 2. Write a function SumVector which returns the sum of two vectors passed to it.
 The vectors must be two-dimensional.
 3. Twenty integers are to be stored in memory.
-What will you prefer- Array or Structure?
+What will you prefer - Array or Structure?
 4. Write a program to illustrate the use of an arrow operator -> in C.
 5. Write a program with a structure representing a Complex number.
 6. Create an array of 5 complex numbers created in problem 5 and display them with the help of a display function.
 The values must be taken as an input from the user.